esheldon/reredux/config/README.txt

 - mcal-v05bs01
     s1: 0.07988 +/- 0.00005   s2: -0.00004 +/- 0.00004
     frac1: -0.0016 +/- 0.00063
+    7.98399143e-02

     wtf?
 Maybe the deep sim was different?
 I don't think so, at least egret itself is unchanged

+    - should always use a new deep field as well, the above are correlated.
+    Might make it worse but there it is.

+    - using deep field mcal-v06d
+        7.98399143e-02

     contribution from deep fields to error is about 0.000037 in shear
     0.00046 in fracdiff

 - look for outliers in any parameters
     - c1,c2,logT,logF